How to Avoid Getting Burned by the Magazine Industry

 When Signing up for your Magazine Subscription:

 Order either through the magazine’s site directly, or through a legit magazine agent.
 How do you know if an agent is legit?
 They have direct, authorized relationships with the magazine publisher and offer live customer support.
 Magazines.com and Magazineline.com are two good ones that clear both of these hurdles.
+But the best and safest is probably Amazon.
 The last thing you want is to have your personal information sold and/or not receive any subscription at all for the false promise of saving a dollar or two.

 How to Get Cheap Magazine Subscriptions (and Keep them Cheap):